DevScope/powerbi-powershell-modules/Modules/PowerBIPS.Tools/PowerBIPS.Tools.md

 For example:
     - Export PBI Desktop into CSV/SQL
     - Convert from PBI Desktop into AS Tabular
+    - Get a dataset schema from a Power BI Desktop file (to create a REST DataSet)

 ## Sample Script - Convert PBIX to AS Tabular